devinkr/js-dom/readme.md

 ### The Document Object

 Each web page loaded in the browser has its own `document` object.
 The `document` interface serves as an entry point to the web page's content.
-The document is an example of an **host object**--that is, a JavaScript object provided by and unique to the browser environment.
+The document is an example of a **host object**--that is, a JavaScript object provided by and unique to the browser environment.

 ### Nodes